manreett/Art_Gallery_Webiste-/README.md

 **Vision Statement:** Amour Art Gallery is a website designed to showcase art created by different artists, allowing art enthusiasts to purchase pieces with just a few clicks.

+**Project Scope:** This website allows art lovers to buy and explore art pieces online.
+It's free to visit and only requires a stable internet connection.
+It provides a safe and convenient way for people, including those with busy schedules or introverted tendencies, to enjoy art without the worry of COVID-19.

 ## Software Requirements and Design

 Before creating the Amour Art Gallery website, we followed a structured approach: